Léal Souvenir: Provenance

 The painting was widely copied and imitated during the 15th century.
 Near-contemporary copper reproductions are known from Bergamo and Turin.
 Petrus Christus borrowed the illusionistic carving on the parapet for his 1446 Portrait of a Carthusian.
 A c.
-1449–1450 portrait of Marco Barbarigo attributed to a follower of van Eyck is also heavily indebted to Léal Souvenir in that it is also unusually tall and narrow, with a large space above the sitter's head.
+1449–50 portrait of the Venetian Doge Marco Barbarigo attributed to a follower of van Eyck is also heavily indebted to Léal Souvenir in that it is also unusually tall and narrow, with a large space above the sitter's head.

 The painting is first recorded in the notes of Charles Eastlake, the National Gallery's collector and later director, in 1857, the year it was acquired.
 He mentions that it had been in the possession of the Scottish landscape painter Karl Ross (1816–1858) "before 1854".
 Like many of van Eyck's works and those of the Early Netherlandish painters in general, the painting's provenance is murky before the 19th century.
 When the National Gallery was verifying attribution, the two copper reproductions were noted.
-The first was found by Eastlake in the collection of the Lochis family of Bergamo in Italy, the second in Turin, belonging to Count Castellane Harrach and described as smaller than the original, and "very weak".
+The first was found by Eastlake in the collection of the Lochis family of Bergamo in Italy, the second in Turin, belonging to Count Castellane Harrach is described as smaller than the original and "very weak".
 Both are now lost.

 Ink markings on the marble reverse show a small cross that may record a merchant's mark or emblem.
 Although it is incomplete and no identification has been made, W. H. J. Weale detected the mark of "an early Italian, probably Venetian owner".
 An early provenance in Italy would not imply that the man came from that country; van Eyck's works were often purchased by collectors from that region.